The Top 10 Bone-Healthy Foods that Have More Iron Than Meat

 Iron is predominantly stored in the liver and spleen, mostly as ferritin.
 Iron is lost by the body through a variety of ways, with bleeding being the primary reason for iron loss.
 Given the menstruation cycle, women have a higher demand for iron than men.
 The mucosa of the small intestine is where dietary iron is processed and absorbed.
 However, only 10% of the iron we consume is absorbed by the body.

 Since our bodies can’t synthesize iron, we need to make sure that we consume sufficient amounts of it as part of our diets.
 There are two types of dietary iron sources, which include heme iron and nonheme iron.
 Heme iron is present in hemoglobin, which is found only in animal sources such as red meat, chicken, and fish.
-It is relevant to note here that heme iron comprises 40 to 45% of iron in meat; the rest is non-heme iron.
+It is relevant to note here that heme iron makes up 40 to 45% of iron in meat; the rest is non-heme iron.
 The latter is found in plant-based foods.
 While heme iron is more readily absorbed, this is not necessarily a good thing.
 The rapid absorption of heme iron increases the risk of iron toxicity.
 Additionally, plant sources of iron tend to be more alkaline and have a higher density of nutrients.
 Your body is better at moderating the absorption of nonheme iron.

 Not only is iron important for blood formation and oxygen circulation, but it is also vital for healthy bones.
 Science has well established the relationship between bone health and iron.
 Several animal studies have shown that iron deficiency has an adverse impact on bone health, including diminishing bone formation and contributing to increased bone loss.2, 3, 4, 5